What is a focus group discussion guide?

 In fact, try not to even ask about price at all initially.
 Really you want to see if participants mention it themselves, without being prompted.

-You may want to spend the last few minutes of your focus group rounding up your understanding of your participants’ answers.
+You may want to spend the last few minutes of your focus group rounding up your understanding of your participants' answers, and giving them time to respond.
+So, when designing your discussion guide you should not include so many questions that you do not have time for this rounding up process.